Heroes' Square (Budapest): Statues of the column of the Millennium Monument

-Statues of the left colonnade
+Statues of the left colonnade of the Millennium Monument

 Topping the outer (left) edge of the left colonnade is a statue of a man with a scythe and a woman sowing seed, representing Labour and Wealth.
 At the inner (right) end of the left colonnade, is a male figure driving a chariot using a snake as a whip and representing War.
-For the initial five statues of Habsburg emperors and the corresponding reliefs, see above in the history paragraph.